How to Bake Potatoes Five Easy Ways From Super Fast to Super Slow

 Heat grill to medium-high.
 Scrub potatoes and boil for 5 minutes to jumpstart the cooking process.
 Or prick with a fork and microwave for 2 minutes, turn them over, and microwave for another 2 minutes.
+(Obviously, if you're camping you might not have a microwave handy.)
 Rub skin with olive oil and season as desired.
 Now you can grill it a couple of different ways:

-- Place potato directly on grill, close cover and cook over indirect heat for about 15 minutes, turning occasionally, until skin is crisp and potato is tender.
+- Place wrapped or unwrapped potato on the heated grill, close cover and cook over indirect heat for about 15 minutes, turning occasionally, until potato is tender.
+OR

 - Double wrap potato in heavy-duty foil and bury in hot coals for 30 to 60 minutes, or until tender.